-By Brandon Leversee, Project Manager at HVS Chicago
+By Brandon Leversee, Vice President with HVS Detroit

 Detroit's image of a proper rust-belt city in the depths of despair during the Great Recession and the subsequent filing of bankruptcy in 2013 has been reshaped into an inspiring story of resilience and resurgence.
 Detroit's economy is strong, with unemployment decreasing every year since 2014 and an employment base that continues to diversify.
 While the economic mainstays—General Motors, Ford, and Fiat Chrysler—still thrive in the city, other major employers belong to the financial and healthcare sectors; moreover, the technology sector continues to grow.

 The strengthening of the local economy has positively influenced Detroit's hotel market, as both occupancy and average rates have increased year-over-year since 2011.
 In fact, Detroit was bested only by Nashville, San Francisco, and Los Angeles in terms of average annual RevPAR growth from 2009 to 2017.
 Furthermore, 2018 was another positive year for Detroit, as RevPAR continued to rise at a pace well above the national average.